JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

   - /pycharm/tutorials/django-aws/setup-ubuntu
 ---

 Hello everyone, welcome to the Django tutorial series.
-In this tutorial we are going to set up a Ubuntu Desktop 20.04 LTS in Amazon Elastic Compute Cloud, also known as EC2.
+In this tutorial, we are going to set up a Ubuntu Desktop 20.04 LTS in Amazon Elastic Compute Cloud, also known as EC2.

 ## Security Groups